-records for each compound, meaning more than 1 million records are stored.
+Each compound has hundreds of pieces of information stored, with the BioPrintTM database covering in vitro assays as well as in vivo characteristics such as drug reactions, pharmacokinetics and therapeutic indications.
+On average there are 400 records for each compound, meaning more than 1 million records are stored.
 High quality and extensive datasets, combined with modelling and mining tools, place new drug candidates in the context of well-understood drugs.
-This allows scientists to anticipate adverse drug reactions and supports lead compound characterisation and prioritisation (a lead is a possible still have suboptimal structure and solution from Eurofins QTA that provides a major advancement in the way customers perform their infrared more than 2,400 compounds, including (IR) analysis.
-IR spectroscopy allows for of the sample to the secure server via fast analysis, even outside a laboratory environment, for simple parameters and is widely applied for raw material checks.
+This allows scientists to anticipate adverse drug reactions and supports lead compound characterisation and prioritisation (a lead is a possible drug candidate but which may still have suboptimal structure and characteristics).

+A further development is an analytical solution from Eurofins QTA that provides a major advancement in the way customers perform their infrared (IR) analysis.
+IR spectroscopy allows for fast analysis, even outside a laboratory environment, for simple parameters and is widely applied for raw material checks.
 The backbone is a proprietary database of (IR) spectra.
 Spectroscopy is the study of the interactions between matter and electromagnetic radiation.
-When an electromagnetic wave passes pesticides. through a molecule, the molecule absorbs the energy at a specific frequency and, because different molecules absorb energy at different frequencies, the collected spectrum can be used to identify the materials.
+When an electromagnetic wave passes through a molecule, the molecule absorbs the energy at a specific frequency and, because different molecules absorb energy at different frequencies, the collected spectrum can be used to identify the materials.
 QTA® uses near infrared (NIR) spectroscopy and mid-infrared (MIR) spectroscopy technologies in its qualitative analysis services.